amakhaev/kubetracker/README.md

 ##### Client
 * Navigate to `src/main/webapp/open-pricing-tracker`
-* If it first running then need to install node modules, execute `npm start`
+* If it first running then need to install node modules, execute `npm install`
 * Execute the command `npm start`

 #### Set up application